wp-plugins/design-approval-system/readme.txt

 **NEW**: Approved designs now get a STAR on the Project Board, and Clients signature is recorded to the database.
 Check out the [Project Board](http://www.slickremix.com/2013/01/22/das-project-board-tutorial/).
 Clients, projects, & designs are organized on one page + Clients can login to see there designs!
 View [Live Example](http://www.slickremix.com/project-board/).

-Here's a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
+Here is a quick look at our [Design Approval System](http://youtu.be/1CtzTrPuc1A):
 [youtube http://www.youtube.com/watch?v=1CtzTrPuc1A]

 If you have an idea please don't hesitate to [email us @ info@slickremix.com](mailto:info@slickremix.com).
 We could not do this without everyones help.
 We want to make the Design Approval System the best and quickest way to get projects approved on the web.